eugenia1984/responsive-arquitectura/README.md

 - Notes:

-I appreciate your interest in this repository ⌨️ with ❤️ by [María Eugenia Cost](https://github.com/eugenia1984) a 😊 and follow me on [LinkedIn](https://www.linkedin.com/in/mar%C3%ADaeugeniacosta/)
+I appreciate your interest in this repository ⌨️ with ❤️ by [María Eugenia Cost](https://github.com/eugenia1984) a 😊 and follow me on[LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)

+---
 ---